Coro agent specifications

 System boot time

-Boot time is minimally impacted by the presence of the Coro Agent.
+Boot time is minimally affected by the presence of the Coro Agent.

 Application launch times

 Application launch times might experience slight increases, particularly when apps read cached data during startup.
 This effect is especially pronounced in non-native apps, such as those running on Electron or similar engines, which load thousands of files at launch.
-Coro's on-access scan engine actively scans each of these files, contributing to the extended launch times.
+Coro's on-access scan engine actively scans each file, contributing to the extended launch times.

 Network performance